Franzzzzzzzz/NDDEM/visualise/docs/intro.md

 - `initial_camera_location`: three numbers (e.g. `initial_camera_location=1,2,3`) to set the initial camera location if so desired.
 - `camera_target`: three numbers (e.g. `camera_target=1,2,3`) to set what the camera is pointing at if so desired.
 - `t0`: `float` to set the initial timestep to display.
 Default is `0`.
+- `binary`: if included, this flag loads from binary data instead of csv data.
+You can convert csv to binary data using the included script `binarise_output.py` in the `scripts` folder.
+-

 An example command that works for me, when the TexturingServer is running: `/path/to/index.html?fname=D5Cristal/&view_mode=D4&colour_scheme=inverted&time=350&rate=5&display_type=keyboard`